manwarA/biomole/_posts/2025-06-26-Statistical-test.md

 Date: 2025-06-23
 Author: MA Anwar
 ---
 There are hundereds of statistical tests that have been proposed over the years for various situations.
-However, it is not feasible to master all these tests even for statitiion, let alone a biologist should learn these.
+However, it is not feasible to master all these tests even for statistician, let alone a biologist should learn these.
 Here, lets dive into the most prominent tests that are frequently used by biologists and should be learnt for effective research.

 ### **Comparing group differences**
 ### 1. t-test